wandb/programmer/README.md

 programmer is a command-line based AI programmer, that will help you get stuff done.

-programmer has direct access to your machine, it can run commands, and read and write files, without safety checks.
+**WARNING**: programmer has direct access to your machine, it can run commands, and read and write files, without safety checks.
 You have been warned!

 ![Demo](./assets/programmer-demo-1080.gif)